-The vine etched on Hunter's flesh is not decorative.
-It is a single, living, growing vines winding its way all over her body.
+The vine etched on Hunter's flesh is a single, living, growing vine winding its way all over her body.
 Hunter controls it, and it moves with a speed and strength that equals her own.
 It has two ends, and its total length reaches nearly the height of 20 men.
 Some part of it must always remain anchored to Hunter.
 Though tough, the vine can be severed.
 It will regrow however, usually in a few weeks, though healing magics used upon Hunter seem to affect the vines as well.

 The vine was bestowed as a tool and an aid, and Hunter prefers to use it in this way.
 However, when pressed, when fighting for her life, Hunter will use every advantage, including this one.

-Hunter believes she abandoned her honor in her Lord’s chamber all those years ago.
-She believes herself to be a wretched thing, too much a coward to do what a lifetime of training and tradition have demanded.
-Even now, she believes she should die for her crime, but even now, she refuses to do so.
 Because of this, Hunter is difficult to get close to.
-If someone learned of her past, she believes, they would surely see as she does, that she must die.
+Believing she has no honor, she thinks if someone learns her past, they would see as she does, that she must die.
 Hunter would as surely be forced to kill them to remain alive too.
 Such is the totality of Hunter's upbringing.

-Hunter avoids interacting with others wherever possible, but when she must, she is reserved and polite.
+Hunter avoids interaction as much as possible.
+When she must, she is reserved and polite.
 She has a penchant for speaking very specifically and literally.
 It's not evasiveness, at least not usually.
 She sees the world in these terms.
 She is precise and exacting in her words because she is precise and exacting.
-She also shows little outward sign that she regrets any part of her life.

-Inwardly, some part of Hunter prays she will one day find the warrior who will finally bring an end to her existence.
+Inwardly, some part of Hunter prays she will one day meet the warrior who will finally remedy that.

-Hunter is an NPC in Everway, a game characterized by multiple worlds connected by mystical gates, however this could easily be tweaked to part of a single world.
+- Hunter was originally an NPC in Everway, a game characterized by multiple worlds connected by mystical gates, however she could easily be tweaked to be part of a single world.

-Hunter may be found fleeing from a recent job, or from soldiers of her old home.
+- Hunter might be found fleeing from a recent job, or from soldiers of her old home.
 Hunter does not wish to harm anyone more than she has to, and so she flees rather than killing her pursuers.

-Earlier in her life, Hunter may be an enemy soldier, or even met during her time with the Ivory Tower.
-Perhaps the course of her life may change is PCs can learn of her past and convince her that only false honor demands her life for defending her virtue.
+- Earlier in her life, Hunter may be an enemy soldier, or even met during her time with the Ivory Tower.
+Perhaps the course of her life may change if PCs can learn of her past and convince her that only false honor demands her life for defending her virtue.

-The PCs may be hired to pursue Hunter by the new Lord of Floating Diamond.
+- The PCs might be hired to pursue Hunter by the new Lord of Floating Diamond.
 Or perhaps the Aurous Warrior she bested, searching for answers and the woman he called friend for a year before she fled.

-In another version, she bought passage on a ship owned by the Heroes, and during the voyage crewmen began dying, strangled in the night by something closely resembling her vines.
+- In another version, Hunter bought passage on a ship owned by the Heroes, and during the voyage crewmen began dying, strangled in the night by something closely resembling her vine.
 It turned out her last victim was a powerful sorcerer whose spirit possessed her vine, and was killing men to frame her while she slept.